sfeakes/SprinklerD/README.md

 * If all is good enable as service
     * sudo `systemctl start sprinklerd`
 ## More Advanced make
-* sprinklerd uses it's own basic GPIO interaction through sysfs, this may not be enough for all types of relay boards, especially ones that require the use of the GPIO's internal pull-up or pull-down resistor.
-So sprkinlerd can make use or WiringPi which is a powerful GPIO library.
+* sprinklerd uses it's own GPIO interaction.
+This may not be enough for all types of relay boards, especially ones that require the use of the GPIO's internal pull-up or pull-down resistor.
+So sprkinlerd can make use or WiringPi which is a far more powerful GPIO library with tons of support.
 * To use WiringPi :-
 * install WiringPI first `http://wiringpi.com/download-and-install/`
 * Make sprinklerd with the below flag